AtticusDotOne/Documentation/Vision.md

 "I'm not... it's just real simple to use."
 She raises an elbow.

+Larry scans the QR code.
 "Alright... alright...
 I'm good on the rent... " Larry breathes sharply, squints and reluctantly says: "could I somehow, maybe, perhaps... pay a smaller deposit?
 Would you entertain a couter-offer?"
 Larry pauses.
 "Oh wait... counter proposals are not enabled for this proposal...
 I guess that's my answer."

 Kelly nods quietly.
 "This area is in high demand.
 I'm picky about my tenants, I know.
 But I'm afraid I'm firm on the amount."

-"I'm so sorry for asking...
+"I'm so sorry for even asking...
 I love the place, I'm taking it.
 I'm taking it."
 Larry backpeddles.
 "Here I signed it!"
 He lifts his phone and waves it proudly.

 Kelly's phone buzzes.
 "Good!
 Here...
 I'll just sign it right now."